FloatingArrayDesign/MoorDyn/docs/troubleshooting.rst

 time step is a constant of the whole system, and thus should be selected considering the minimum natural period of all lines.

+Catenary Solve Unsuccessful
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

+One of the most common issues encountered when using MoorDyn is the failure of the catenary solver to converge.
+The catenary solver is the first step in solving the initial conditions of the system.
+This approach tries to use the properties and geometry of the mooring lines to solve for a catenary shape.

+If this routine fails, you will see a "Catenary solve unsuccessful" message in the the console and the log file.
+This means that MoorDyn will initialize the lines as linear between the two defined end locations.
+After this, the ICgen process begins, which runs a simulation with no external forcing, allowing the lines to 'fall' into place.
+If the lines initialize as linear, then the initialization process will just take longer, requiring a larger `TmaxIC` value.
+Explanations about the different initial condition generating methods can be found in the :ref:`initialization section <initialization>`.

+The "Catenary Solve Unsuccessful" message does not impact the performance of MoorDyn or the results it produces, provided the initialization process converges before the simulation begins.

 Python errors
 ^^^^^^^^^^^^^